 - Don’t invest in ski equipment: As a newbie skier, do not buy ski equipment.
 Rent them instead.
 Many resorts and ski area shops will have equipment for you to rent, try it out before making a purchase.
-Ski rental packages include skis, boots, poles, equipment delivery and pickup to your resort.
+Ski rental packages include skis, boots, poles, equipment delivery, and pickup to your resort.

-- Eat and drink: Remember to carry (nuts, snacks) and eat when you are hungry or tired.
+- Eat and drink: Remember to carry (nuts, and snacks) and eat when you are hungry or tired.
 Don’t forget water, and stay hydrated.

 - Packing for your ski trip: We have listed some essential items to pack for your ski trip.
 Regardless of what brands you end up carrying with you, remember the 3 layer strategy.
-Wear a base layer (preferably merino wool), and then a mid layer, which is designed to keep you warm (fleece jacket), and main outer layer which is a waterproof/windproof jacket.
+Wear a base layer (preferably merino wool), then a mid layer, which is designed to keep you warm (fleece jacket), and a main outer layer which is a waterproof/windproof jacket.

 Packing Items for your ski trip

 - Base Layer: This layer is designed to keep you dry by wicking sweat away from your body.
 Click to check out my favorite base layer (top) AND bottom

 - Mid Layer: Warm fleece jacket like this one

 - Outer Layer: This is your windproof and waterproof outerwear.
 Here is my favorite jacket